marcelduin/Micrio.Blogpost.wasm-v3/README.md

 As a final optimization step, I decided to see how much I could optimize the [AssemblyScript compiler](https://www.assemblyscript.org/compiler.html#command-line-options).
 As it turns out, there were quite a few things I could influence; like turning off the not-needed bundled runtime, and the C++-like `-O3z` to get the smallest binary possible.

-One option however stood out to me:
+One option, however, stood out to me:

 ```
 --pedantic        Make yourself sad for no good reason.
 ```

 This option will show all the nitty gritty compiler warnings, going from 0 to 100+ after turning this on.
-I firstly decided to ignore this, but instead of hiding my sadness, I took it upon myself to face them head-on.
+I first decided to ignore this, but instead of hiding my sadness, I took it upon myself to face it head-on.

 Two things I learned from this: